TomasPavlovicPavlo/PMI-80/README.md

 `EX` \<(address)\> `=`

-With `EX` command you can execute the program saved in RAM or ROM memory.
+With `EX` command you can execute the program saved in RWM or ROM memory.
 When the command is issued the following display should appear:

 <img src="docs/display_ex_sign.png" height="30" />